mguthrieabf/cobalt/docs/rbac_overview.rst

 Removing a Role from a Group
 ----------------------------

-To remove a role to a group through the API:
+To remove a role from a group through the API:

 .. code-block:: python